tiozo/FCJ-AWS-Study/AWS Study/AWS Relational Database Service/AWS Relational Database Service.md

 High availability.
 Excellent for managing large amounts of data.
 It is five times faster than a MySQL database.
-It is three times faster than a PostGreSQL database.
+It is three times faster than a PostgreSQL database.

+>Amazon Aurora creates six copies of data across three Availability Zones and a data backup on Amazon S3.
+>It ensures the data is available at all times.